 Have you ever caught yourself daydreaming about what it’d be like to live as royalty in medieval times?
-Well, you have the unique opportunity to walk through a castle of epic fairytale proportions less than an hour outside of Boston!
+Well, you have the unique opportunity to walk through Hammond Castle- an epic fairytale proportions less than an hour outside of Boston!

 The castle was formerly the home and laboratory of John Hays Hammond, Jr., an inventor and pioneer in the study of remote control.
 His work was so prolific that he held over four hundred patents in his lifetime.